-Additionally, the Group also has an Internal Control over Financial Reporting (ICFR), initially developed from the methodological framework of COSO 1992, and adapted during fiscal year 2014 to the new COSO 2013 Framework.
+Additionally, the Group also has an Internal Control over Financial Reporting (ICFR), initially developed from the methodological framework of COSO 1992, and continuously adapted since year 2014 to the new COSO 2013 Framework.

-For the management of criminal risks, the Group has a Model for Prevention of Criminal Liability in Spain and has developed regulatory compliance models in the main countries in which it is present (Brasil, Mexico and Colombia).
+Finally, for the management of criminal risks, the Group has a Model for Prevention of Criminal Liability in Spain and has developed regulatory compliance models in the main countries in which it is present.
 In the context of compliance models, and among others, environmental, labor relations, corruption and bribery risks associated with the various business activities and operations are analyzed.